seanmlee/seanmlee.github.io/index.md

 ## About

 I am a data scientist at <a href="https://kennedyc.com/services/data-and-analytics">KennedyC</a>, an analytics-driven advertising agency based in Madison, Wisconsin.
-I leverage my background in behavioral biology and computational statistics to improve the way we store, manage, and analyze data on consumer decisions.
+I leverage my background in behavioral biology and computational statistics to improve the way we collect, store, and analyze data on consumer decisions.
 I am also an aspiring wild game chef and spend an unreasonable amount of time *attempting* to harvest my own food.

 ---

 ## Education

 *2020* **PhD Human Paleobiology**
-<br>Center for the Advanced Study of Human Paleobiology
+<br><a href="https://cashp.columbian.gwu.edu/">Center for the Advanced Study of Human Paleobiology</a>
-<br>George Washington University
+<br><a href="https://sebs.rutgers.edu/">George Washington University</a>

 *2010* **BS Biological Sciences**